nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * A name of a team or skill cannot be consisting solely of whitespaces.<br>
 * Please check that you have correctly entered the skill proficiency level.
 There is currently no way of viewing the exact number that you entered.
 You may use the `edit` function to change it if it is wrong. <br>
 * The skill proficiency will only be a visual guide in a shade of green (bright green for high proficiency and dark green for low proficiency).<br>
+* If multiple duplicate skill names are entered, HackNet will only take the skill with the highest proficiency.
 </div>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com g/johndoe123`
 * `add n/Betsy Crowe e/betsycrowe@example.com g/betsycoder p/1234567 t/gmail plugin, Sublime Text dev s/`
+* `add n/John Doe p/98765432 e/johnd@example.com g/johndoe123 s/C_90, C_2, C_22` will result in `C_90` as it has the highest value.

 ### Editing any number of person(s): `edit`